Sore Throat Causes, Symptoms, and Treatment

 The most common bacterial agent is Group A beta-haemolytic streptococcus (GABS).
+In children, it accounts for 20-40% of cases of sore throats; in adults around 10%.
 Asymptomatic nasal carriage of Group A streptococci is very common, especially in very young children.

 The symptom of soreness on swallowing may be accompanied by fever and symptoms of upper respiratory tract infection such as headache, malaise, rhinitis and cough.
 Hoarseness may be present if there is laryngeal involvement.

 Specific enquiry should be made about:

 - Duration and severity of symptoms.

 - History of any comorbidities, previous risk factors, relevant past history.

 - Prescribed medication, particularly those associated with neutropenia such as carbimazole, clozapine and sulfasalazine.

 Examination of the throat using a tongue depressor should not be attempted in patients with stridor, as epiglottitis may be present and examination may provoke laryngeal obstruction.
 Drooling, leaning forward and high temperature may also be suggestive of epiglottitis.
 Since the introduction of Haemophilus influenzae type B (Hib) vaccination, acute epiglottitis is now extremely rare in children in the UK.